guillem-edo/ticket_management__launcher/README.md

 - The application saves the current state of incidents and MTBF data when closed, ensuring no data is lost between sessions.

 ## Contributing

+**Updating and fixing some bugs and issues, because this is a beta version and we are working on.**

 Contributions are welcome!
 Please follow these steps: